-where $t_1=-2.70$ eV, $t_2=-0.25$ eV, and $t_3=-0.10$ eV are the first, second, and third nearest-neighbor hopping parameters, respectively, as illustrated in Fig.~\ref{Fig1}(a).
-This Hamiltonian allows us to disentangle each of these three contributions from the electronic structure while providing results that are in agreement with \emph{ab initio} calculations \cite{Son2006a, Pizzochero2021d}.
+where $t_1 = -2.88$~eV, $t_2 = 0.22$~eV, and $t_3 = -0.25$~eV are the first, second, and third nearest-neighbor hopping interactions, respectively, as illustrated in Fig.~\ref{Fig1}(a).
+Importantly, the first nearest-neighbor hopping interactions at the edges of the nanoribbon are smaller than those in the inner region by $\Delta t_1 = -0.20$~eV because of the shortening of the interatomic distance between carbon atoms at the edges by $\sim$4\% as a result of a lattice relaxation~\cite{Son2006a}.
+We obtained the amplitudes of the hopping parameters through Wannierization of the \textit{ab initio} band structure, as described in the Supplemental Material~\cite{supplementary} (Supplemental Note~1).
+This \textit{ab initio}-parameterized tight-binding Hamiltonian allows us to effectively disentangle the contribution of each hopping interaction to the resulting electronic structure.

 For completeness, in Fig.~\ref{Fig1}(b,c) we start by recalling the dependence of the energy gaps of AGNRs, $E\textsubscript{g}$, on their width, which is quantified by the number of carbon atoms across the nanoribbon axis, $n$.
-Nanoribbons can be grouped according to their width, depending on whether $n = 3p$, $3p+ 1$, or $3p+ 2$, where $p$ is a positive integer \cite{Son2006a}.
-First, we consider only nearest-neighbor hoppings; see Fig.~\ref{Fig1}(b).
+Nanoribbons can be grouped according to their width, depending on whether $n = 3p$, $3p+ 1$, or $3p+ 2$, where $p$ is a positive integer~\cite{Son2006a}.
+First, we consider only nearest-neighbor hopping interactions and ignore the shortening of the bond lengths at the edges of the nanoribbon; see Fig.~\ref{Fig1}(b).
 For $n = 3p+2$, AGNRs are gapless and possess a zero-energy Dirac point, while for $n = 3p$ or $n = 3p+1$ they exhibit a direct energy gap located at the center of the Brillouin zone, the magnitude of which scales inversely with the width.